lava-cream/bot/README.md

   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a -->

 Lava runs on [Heroku](https://heroku.com) on a **free** plan.
-We are only granted **free 450 dyno hours (22 days)** to operate on their platform 24/7 since our team does not have any budget to operate the bot continuously.
+We were only granted **free 450 dyno hours (22 days)** to operate on their platform 24/7 since our team does not have any budget to operate the bot continuously.
 But starting November 1, 2022, the platform stated they will **no longer offer free tiers** since they found "abuse of their service" which we are confidently a part of.
 As a result, we had decided to remove the ability to host this on the aforementioned platform.
 Moreover, we had found an immediate solution so we are now **actively** finding another hosting service to resume Lava's operation.

 ## Requirements
 Hosting your own instance is an easy task but we are not offering you support for it.
 But to just start off really *basic* you must have the following: